 Then, whether you hunt with rifle, shotgun, muzzle-loader, or bow, do not take a shot at game at any range in which you haven’t consistently placed bullets or arrows within a six-inch circle in practice.
 For most bowhunters, this puts the outer limit within 30 yards (or less).
 Many black-powder shooters may want to hold themselves to 60 to 80 yards, shotgun slugsters to 60 or less.
 Riflemen or -women using iron sights will probably want to avoid shots beyond 100 yards, while those using scopes can probably shoot out to at least 150 yards.
 (And yes, I know many of these distances seem conservative.
 If you’re sure you can hit consistently at greater range, go for it, but don’t fool yourself on the basis of a few practice hits.
 You should be able to fire from the distance in question and place one bullet or arrow after another into an area approximating the heart-lung area of a deer–that six-inch-diameter circle mentioned above.)

-So now you've located a well-populated piece of deer woods and honed your shooting skills until just thinking seems to send the bullets or arrows into the target.
+So now you’ve located a well-populated piece of deer woods and honed your shooting skills until just thinking seems to send the bullets or arrows into the target.
 Just what do you do to put yourself within range of an animal?
-First off, I'm going to assume you're hunting white-tailed deer, since many more hunters pursue them each year than take off after mule deer (would-be muley hunters will find specific tips in this article by Western Editor David Petersen).
+First off, I’m going to assume you’re hunting white-tailed deer, since many more hunters pursue them each year than take off after mule deer (would-be muley hunters will find specific tips in Hunting Mule Deer by Western Editor David Petersen).